apecloud/kubeblocks/docs/cli_docs/overview/supported-addons.md

 # Supported add-ons

 KubeBlocks, as a cloud-native data infrastructure based on Kubernetes, provides management and control for relational databases, NoSQL databases, vector databases, and stream computing systems; and these databases can be all added as addons.
-Besides databases, KubeBlocks addon now also supports plugins for cloud environments and applications.
+Besides databases, the KubeBlocks addon now also supports plugins for cloud environments and applications.

 | Addons          | Description                                                                                                                                                                                                       |
 |:----------------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|